AidanHarveyNelson/pokemon_tcg_redeem/README.md

 - Pipenv https://pypi.org/project/pipenv/
 - Chrome Browser

+### Download Script to local PC

+Go to the following page and download the latest release https://github.com/AidanHarveyNelson/pokemon_tcg_redeem/releases, either zip or tar.gz.
+Unzip the file to a new folder then continue following the next steps of the README.

 ### Setting up Environment

 Assuming the above prerequisites have been installed already the following command will build a virtual environment.
 Run the below command from within this folder.